-Everything that the Global Learning Initiative does is based in the belief that faculty, staff, and students can collaborate to continually co-create empowering and rich curricula that are grounded in the disciplines that will allow our graduates to live lives of deep significance and flourish in an ever-changing and internationalized world.
+The actions of the Global Learning Initiative (GLI) are directed by the collaboration between faculty, staff, and students to create empowering, rich curricula that allow our graduates to succeed and flourish in an ever-changing and internationalized world.

-- Assess the impact of the Initiative, based upon the stated GLI mission and outcomes.
+- Assess the impact of GLI’s initiatives, based upon the stated GLI mission and outcomes.